March 13, 2023 by Hirah Ehsan

 Producing avocados from seed is not a reliable method.
 Avocado trees are instead grown from seeds by joining a desired fruit-bearing cultivar to its rootstock.
 The scion is responsible for forming the tree’s upper branches and producing fruit.

-As a tree grows, roots and the lower trunk from the rootstock.
+As a tree grows, roots and the lower trunk form the rootstock.
 A successful avocado tree can be grafted to this new native avocado tree following an existing avocado tree that’s producing fruit reliably.

 In a process called top working, after your seedling has grown to about 3 feet tall, you will graft on an avocado tree branch to produce avocado fruit.
 If the bark of the tree slips off easily, you can start grafting during the spring.

 Ensure that the cambium on both the rootstock and the scion has complete contact with the scion and that the diameter of the scion is the same as the rootstock.

 - 1. Make sure your tools are sterile

 - 3. Cuttings taken from healthy trees

 - 4. How to prepare the site for grafting

 - Frequently Asked Questions